Cryodrakon: Classification

 In its description, Hone and colleagues placed Cryodrakon in the family Azhdarchidae.
 No exact cladistic analysis had been given to clarify its precise relationship with other azhdarchids.
 However, the describers were confident that it did not belong in the basalmost (most primitive) position within Azhdarchidae due to the lack of distinct cervical zygapophyses in its middle cervicals.
 Additionally, based on the geological age of its fossil remains, Cryodrakon would have been one of the oldest known North American azhdarchids.
 In 2021, American paleontologist Brian Andres performed a phylogenetic analysis on Quetzalcoatlus, in which he included Cryodrakon.
 He recovered Cryodrakon in a derived (advanced) position in the subfamily Quetzalcoatlinae within Azhdarchidae.
 Cryodrakon formed a trichotomy with Wellnhopterus and a clade containing the quetzalcoatlines Hatzegopteryx, Arambourgiania, and Quetzalcoatlus.
 His analysis is shown in the first cladogram below.
-In 2023, a study by paleontologist Rodrigo Pêgas and collagues also recovered Cryodrakon within Quetzalcoatlinae, but differed from Andres in its specific position within the subfamily.
-In their analysis, they found Cryodrakon as the basalmost member of Quetzalcoatlinae.
-Their study is shown in the second cladogram below.
+In 2023, a study by paleontologist Rubi Pêgas et al. also recovered Cryodrakon within Quetzalcoatlinae, but differed from Andres in its specific position within the subfamily.
+In her analysis, she found Cryodrakon as the basalmost member of Quetzalcoatlinae. her study is shown in the second cladogram below.